 Minnesota’s state law enforcement government agency is in charge of criminal histories including arrest records.
 Criminal records stay active in their system for 15 years after completion of the sentence.
 Anyone requesting an arrest record must pay a $15 fee per file and can search using name and date of birth.
 The state has a consent form on their website if they needed to get a copy of someone else’s.

-Yes, arrest records are public records in Minnesota.
+Yes, arrest records are public records in MN.
 The general public can request a copy of someone’s criminal history including arrests from Minnesota’s criminal justice system.
 They charge $15 per report.
 Anyone can contact them by mail or search using their online system.
 The state also allows requestors to visit in person to get copies of someone’s arrest records.

 Minnesota arrest records will contain basic information like name, age, date of birth, address, phone, gender, race, height weight, fingerprints and sometimes a mug shot.
 Additionally arrests, the date, and place of arrest, warrants, charges, and convictions will be on there too.
 Often reports will include driving records and accident history as well.
 Typically, the name of the officer who arrested the person, the arresting agency, and the charges filed will also show up.

 The crime rate has increased over the past decade in Minnesota, going from 0 crimes in 2006 to 11,762 by 9% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.